Choosing the right experimentation and personalization platform; do or die

 At User Conversion, we’ve had first-hand experience with this; either when helping clients select platforms for their business, or using said platforms designed to help grow a client’s business.
 Being agnostic in our approach, we’ve probably touched the majority of the A/B testing and personalization platforms out there – and even we find it difficult to compare platforms.
 Goodness, how everyone else feels!

-So we decided to write our process of platform selection into an easy to use guide which you can access here.
 In short, we recommend one simple mantra when selecting any platform:

 ”Select an experimentation platform based on your challenges as a business first, not on the number or quality of features available.”